 Do I need a passport to fly to Alaska?

-No, if you are a U.S. citizen flying from another state.
-However, since May 7, 2025, you must present a Real ID-compliant license or another acceptable ID like a passport or military ID to pass TSA checkpoints.
+No — U.S. citizens flying from another state don’t need a passport.
+Since the May 7, 2025 Real ID enforcement deadline, you must present a Real ID-compliant license or another accepted ID, such as a passport or military ID, to pass TSA checkpoints.

 Can I drive to Alaska without a passport?

-No, not if you are driving from the contiguous U.S. Because you must drive through Canada, you are required to present a valid passport, passport card, Enhanced Driver’s License (EDL), or NEXUS card at the Canadian border.
+No. Driving from the contiguous U.S. requires crossing Canada, which is an international border.
+You must present a valid passport, passport card, Enhanced Driver’s License (EDL), or NEXUS card at the Canadian border.

 Do kids need a passport for an Alaska cruise?

-On closed-loop cruises (beginning and ending in the same U.S. port), children under 16 can typically travel with just an original birth certificate.
-However, check with your specific cruise line, as some may still require passports.
+On closed-loop cruises (starting and ending at the same U.S. port), children under 16 can typically travel with an original birth certificate.
+Check with your cruise line before departure, since some carriers require passports regardless of age.

 Does a Real ID work for driving through Canada?

-Generally, no. A standard Real ID is for domestic air travel.
-To cross the Canadian border by land, you need an Enhanced Driver’s License (EDL), which is different from a standard Real ID, or a passport/passport card.
+No. A standard Real ID covers domestic air travel only.
+To cross the Canadian border by land, you need an Enhanced Driver’s License (EDL), a passport, or a passport card.
+An EDL differs from a standard Real ID and is available only in select states.

 Do non-U.S. citizens need a visa for Alaska?

 It depends on your nationality.
 Alaska follows standard U.S. immigration laws.
-Travelers from Visa Waiver Program countries need an ESTA, while others may require a B-2 tourist visa.
-A valid passport is always required.
+Travelers from Visa Waiver Program countries need an approved ESTA, while others require a B-2 tourist visa.
+A valid passport is always required regardless of nationality.